upslp-teoriacomputacional/181086/Turing Machine/README.md

 #### Trying to deliver... :

 To be completely honest.
 I had a lot of trouble writing this code.
-Couldn't find any valid example of how to use perl be able to make a completely usable turing machine, and due to the whole academic charge, homeworks, projects, etc. Couldn't make sure that what i did made any sense or if worked.
+Couldn't find any valid example of how to use perl to be able to make a completely usable turing machine, and due to the whole academic charge, homeworks, projects, etc. Couldn't make sure that what i did made any sense or if worked.

 What made this difficult wasn't understanding a turing machine, it was understanding what a python dictionary even was or how to make something similar on perl.
 Even when the teacher explained a way to me.
 I still had trouble knowing what to do. same thing with the map function.